 Toothpastes that contain charcoal have increased in popularity and some promote these products as beneficial for oral health and teeth whitening.
 However, a recent review in the Journal of the American Dental Association found insufficient evidence to support these claims.

-Funny enough, teeth whitening was discovered coincidently by dentists trying to treat gum disease with mouth rinses containing hydrogen peroxide.
+Funny enough, teeth whitening was discovered coincidentally by dentists trying to treat gum disease with mouth rinses containing hydrogen peroxide.
 What they discovered was an improvement in gum health but also a dramatic improvement in teeth becoming whiter.
 Thank goodness for this discovery!

 Teeth whitening is somewhat controversial; different countries have different rules regarding the permitted concentrations of hydrogen peroxide released by products and who may provide these.
 In Australia, only a dental practitioner may provide products that release more than 6% hydrogen peroxide.
 In the UK however, it’s illegal for anyone other than dentists to use concentrations higher than 0.1%.

 Many salons offering teeth whitening claim to use “peroxide-free” products.
-Products might be free of peroxide before use, but then release hydrogen peroxide when activated!
+Products might be free masterra of peroxide before use, but then release hydrogen peroxide when activated!
 Products that genuinely don’t contain or release hydrogen peroxide are unlikely to be very effective in whitening teeth.

 At Aesthetik we have created a space were professional treatment is easily accessible.
 We are offering professional dental teeth whitening services at affordable prices whilst creating a comfortable and luxurious environment to relax in throughout your treatment.